 There’s a considerable measure of force contained inside our little handheld tablets and smartphones we carry throughout the day.
 We have eight-core CPUs, numerous gigabytes of RAM, and batteries with a great many milliampere-hours of capacity, however some of the time the experience doesn’t match the equipment’s potential.
-Things turn out badly, settings get botched, and applications crave for resources.
-This can render the smartphone slow and murder the battery.
-That is a serious issue, however don’t panic, we can settle it in a couple of straightforward steps.
+Things turn out badly, settings get botched, and applications crave resources.
+This can render the android device speed slow and murder the battery.
+That is a serious issue, however, don’t panic, we can settle it in a couple of straightforward steps.

 You should regularly take a look for firmware updates in the About section of Settings.
-You’ll likely get a nod when the over-the-air updates are ready to download and install, but if you neglect the notifications not every carrier will keep pushing updates.
-Make sure you install every update available for your device.
+You’ll likely get a nod when the over-the-air updates are ready to download and install, but if you neglect the notifications, not every carrier will keep pushing updates.
+Make sure you install every update available for your device in order to improve android device speed.
 Typically you’ll get security fixes and (imperatively) execution upgrades.

 If you are a fan of Live Wallpapers, then you should switch to a good static wallpaper.
 Clean up the unused app shortcuts and limit the widgets to the ones you really use frequently.
-Many smartphones come with the device-maker’s launcher ported over the stock Android launcher and use many resources, so consider installing Google’s own Now Launcher from the Play Store for improving performance.
-The less crowded your homescreen is, the better you smartphone runs.
+Many smartphones come with the device-maker’s launcher ported over the stock Android launcher and use many resources, so consider installing Google’s own Now Launcher from the Play Store for improving android device performance.
+The less crowded your home screen is, the better your smartphone runs.

 3. Use Power Saving

-The real advantage of power saving modes is when you’re entirely on battery and longevity is more imperative than performance, beyond any doubt, turn it on.
-Most smartphones even have a setting to consequently empower power saving modes at a sure edge.
-Simply don’t leave these modes on all the time like a few individuals do.
+The real advantage of power-saving modes is when you’re entirely on battery and longevity is more imperative than performance, beyond any doubt, turn it on.
+Most smartphones even have a setting to consequently empower power-saving modes at a sure edge.
+Simply don’t leave these modes on all the time as a few individuals do.